senoralikz/whuritgo-client/README.md

 ![Imgur](https://i.imgur.com/GFh21eD.png "Wireframe for Project 4")

 - as a user, I would like to sign up
-- as a user, I would like to sign in,
+- as a user, I would like to sign in
 - as a user, I would like to add an expense
 - as a user, I would like to see my most recent expenses
 - as a user, I would like to see my total expenses